Javonn-Alleyne/ROADprogram_Resources/Push Pull work Flow.md

 - git commit  -m “message” - commit changes to the file
 - git push - push to the repository

+- git checkout JAbranch - to switch to my branch

 Copy and paste link that was generated and press “enter”

 Go to GitHub in your copy of the repository